sveltejs/svelte/.changeset/slimy-dingos-call.md

 'svelte': minor
 ---

-fix: move svelteHTML from language-tools to load the correct svelte/element
+feat: move `svelteHTML` from language-tools into core to load the correct `svelte/element` types